Cronbach Alpha Calculator

 |---|---|---|---|

-| Excellent | 0.90 | Very strong internal consistency. | At 0.95 or higher, check whether items are redundant. |
+| Excellent | 0.90 | Very strong internal consistency in this sample. | At 0.95 or higher, check whether items repeat the same wording or content. |

-| Good | 0.80 | Good consistency for many established scales. | Still verify that the items fit one intended construct. |
+| Good | 0.80 | Good consistency for many established survey scales. | Still verify item content, scoring direction, and dimensionality. |

-| At target | Selected target | Meets the target alpha setting when below 0.80. | Explain why that target fits the study context. |
+| At target | Selected target | Meets the selected target when alpha is below the good band. | Explain why the selected target fits the study context. |

-| Questionable | 0.60 | Needs item-level review before a total score is trusted. | Look for reversed items, sparse data, or mixed dimensions. |
+| Questionable | 0.60 | Needs item-level review before a total score is treated as dependable. | Look for reversed items, sparse data, mixed dimensions, or misunderstood labels. |

-| Poor | 0.50 | The item set may not be consistent enough for the planned total. | Review content and scoring before dropping items. |
+| Poor | 0.50 | The item set may not be consistent enough for the planned total score. | Review content and scoring before deleting items. |

-| Very low | Below 0.50 | Internal consistency is weak in the current sample. | Check data orientation, reverse scoring, missing codes, and dimensionality. |
+| Very low | Below 0.50 | Internal consistency is weak or the table may be misread. | Check orientation, reverse scoring, missing codes, and whether one scale is appropriate. |

 Technical Details: